vietkubers/kubernetes-training/contributing_guide/github_workflow.md

 ##### Commit

 Make any change on the branch `mybranch` then build and test your codes.
-Include in what will be commited:
+Include in what will be committed:
 ```sh
 $ git add <file>
 ```